susenecka44/FotorealistickaGrafika/README.md

 information will be included in the associated step directories (e.g. `s03-ch1-HDRimage` contains definition of the `Step 03` and `Checkpoint 1` as well).

+Every `tNN-*` directory refers to one optional topic.
+You should pick at least two topics for your individual ray-tracer extensions.

 ## src
 The src directory contains support files from the lecturer.
 Default version uses `.NET 7.0`, you can use the `.NET 6.0` variant if necessary.